RAVING-Informatics/BioinformaticsMasterclass/STRipy-pipeline.md

 ```

   > **Task 6: Add the dependencies to the $PATH**

-I am not going to get you to do this in fear of messing up the .bashrc file, and also because there will be too many instances of the same program in the $PATH if we do.
-But this is a very useful this to do so I will explain what it does but not how to do it.
+I am not going to get you to do this in fear of messing up the `.bashrc` file, and also because there will be too many instances of the same program in the `$PATH` if we do.
+But this is a very useful thing to do so I will explain what it does but not how to do it.

-Essentially, the $PATH is an environmental variable.
-Environment variables hold values related to the current environment, like the Operating System or user sessions. $PATH specifies the directories in which executable programs are located on the machine that can be started without knowing and typing the whole path to the file on the command line.
+Essentially, the `$PATH` is an environmental variable.
+Environment variables hold values related to the current environment, like the Operating System or user sessions. `$PATH` specifies the directories in which executable programs are located on the machine that can be started without knowing and typing the whole path to the file on the command line.

 So rather than having to type the full path to the executable file: `/data/samtools-1.13/bin/samtools` you can type `samtools`.
 This is a great shortcut.

 ## Part 2 - Configure STRipy
 Navigate to the ["Configure"]([url](https://gitlab.com/andreassh/stripy-pipeline#configuration)) subsection of the STRipy-pipeline page.
-Have a read of hte diferent pipeline parameters that you can modify and their default values.
+Have a read of the different pipeline parameters that you can modify and their default values.
-- All of these parameters can be adjusted in using a file called `config.json` which should be in your stripy-pipeline working directory as it was cloned from the git lab repository.
+- All of these parameters can be adjusted using a file called `config.json` which will be in your `stripy-pipeline/` working directory as it was cloned from the git lab repository.

- > **Task 7: Navigate to the config.json file and open it to have a look how it is formatted**
+ > **Task 7: Navigate to the `config.json` file and open it to have a look at how it is formatted**
 - The first four parameters define where the executable file is stored for each of the dependencies.
-As mentioned, these would usually be added to the $PATH environmental variable so that you can just type the tool name rather than spelling out the entire path.
-Because we are not adding the tool to the $PATH, you will need to specify the full path name in the config file.
+As mentioned, these would usually be added to the `$PATH` environmental variable so that you could just type the tool name rather than spelling out the entire path.
+Because we are not adding the tool to the `$PATH`, you will need to specify the full path name in the `config.json` file.
-- For the remaining parameters, just keep as default.
+- For the remaining parameters, just keep them as default.

 ## Part 3 - Run STRipy on Test Data
 Navigate to the ["Usage"](https://gitlab.com/andreassh/stripy-pipeline#usage) subsection of the STRipy-pipeline page.
 Have a read.